• Skip to primary navigation

 Venison Meatballs

-My tender and meaty venison meatballs are a welcome change from traditional beef or pork meatballs, and they are not gamey whatsoever!
-Venison is a great low-fat alternative to beef, it's just as easy to work with, and the meatballs fry up quickly!
+Venison meatballs are a welcome change from traditional beef or pork meatballs, and they are not gamey whatsoever.
+Venison is a great low-fat alternative to beef that is just as easy to work with, and the meatballs fry up quickly.
+They're super tender and juicy and taste wonderful on their own or over pasta with your favorite pasta sauce.

 Servings: 4 servings